 So far, so good.
 The seller has purchased 1042 qualified replacement property consisting of $9.9 million worth of a floating rate note, issued by a US operating company and paying an annual interest coupon of approximately $69,000 per year, at current rates.
 The transaction’s cost was $100,000, reflecting dealer mark-up and commission, which we have disaggregated from the published rate for sake of illuminating these hypothetical fees.

-We caveat our example to note that the above assumptions are aggressive and reflect the favorable prevailing credit environment.
+We caveat our example to note that the above assumptions are aggressive and reflect the favorable prevailing credit environment at the time of publishing.
 Loan-to-value ratios have generally ranged between 75% and 90% during the past decade, reflecting recession and credit market challenges.
 Were the general economy, or indeed the specific creditworthiness of the FRN issuer itself, to deteriorate, it is likely that this strategy would generate less loan proceeds than our assumed 90% of QRP value.
 How likely is the LTV ratio to deviate below 90%?
 Consider whether the next 40 years hold any less potential for economic and geopolitical upheaval than the past few decades witnessed.

 The following table summarizes the investment costs and results obtained by the first seller, through the FRN monetization strategy.
 It reflects the annual withdrawal of income, consistent with both sellers’ objectives, set forth above, and our assumption that both sellers earn an annual total pretax return of 9.93% on their portfolios:

 Scenario 2 – Passive Blue-chip Equities as 1042 QRP